Stonehill College

 There is a way to learn something about the message nevertheless.
 Every language has a characteristic statistical frequency for each letter.
 For example, in English the letter “e” is the most common.
 For a given group, we compare the frequencies of the letters in each of the 26 decodings to the expected frequencies.
 Matching the two sets of frequencies helps identify the shift or at least narrows down the number of possibilities from 26 to just a few.

-The Germans actually used a more complex version of cycles of shifts that required an even more sophisticated computer-aided decoding effort.
-The end of the story was that the British were successful in their efforts and the Allies prevailed.
+The Germans actually used a more complex version of cycles and shifts that required a more sophisticated computer-aided decoding effort.
+For one thing, they allowed an arbitrary substitution of 26 letters rather than a single shift value.
+See a description and a simulator of their Enigma machines.
+This movie explains all the details about the Enigma hardware: rotors, reflectors, and plugboard.
+The end of the story was that the British were successful in their efforts to crack the Enigma code, and the Allies prevailed.

 Program 1.
 A cycle of shifts is described by a codeword like REMARKABLE, where each letter represents a shift, A is 0, B is 1, … and Z is 25.
 Write a program that takes a text and a codeword, and produces the encrypted text.
-You will need to use the % (mod) operator to make sure you wrap around appropriately.
-You might want to keep the codeword in circular linked list.
+You will need to use the % (mod) operator and perhaps an if-statement or two to make sure you wrap around appropriately.
+You could keep the codeword in a circularly linked list, but that is not necessary.
+For simplicity, you may assume that all letters are uppercase.
+If there are spaces, you should simply leave them.

 Program 2.
 Modify your program so that it can decode as easily as it encodes.
 All you need to do is add an option to decode, and then do subtraction rather than addition.